 We want you to find the professional path aligned with your purpose, so when that alarm rings every day, you wake up excited to do great things.

-Dr. Christopher EvansDean, School of Arts and Sciences, and Professor of Theology
+Dr. Christopher EvansVice President of Academic Affairs and Professor of Theology

 BE A LIGHT SHINING THROUGH DARKNESS

 Within the secular world that increasingly reduces people to their mere material worth – physical ability, financial capacity, appearance and influence – UST offers a sanctuary where you will develop your mind, body and spirit.

 Imagine a halo of light embracing our campus, shining out into the broader world as a beacon of hope.
 The teachings within the core curriculum affirm that everyone can contribute to society regardless of material qualities, and transcend toward excellence.

 UST gave me a strong science foundation.
 The core classes helped me understand my patients’ beliefs so I can fully serve their needs.

 Andrew Li-Yung Hing, MDPrimary Care Sports Medicine Physician, Houston, TX | B.A.
 Biology and B.A.
 Chemistry, 2005

 Through learning about everything from theology to math, art to science, you’ll build a broad base of knowledge that connects ideas across disciplines, giving you deeper powers of thinking and understanding.